warmana/cloudant-docs-fork/source/includes/api/_authorization.md

 <aside class="warning" role="complementary" aria-label="apibypostdeprecated">The earlier method of generating API keys by `POST`ing to `https://cloudant.com/api/generate_api_key` is now deprecated.</aside>

 API keys allow you to give access to a person or application without having to create a new Cloudant account.
-An API key consists of a randomly generated user name and password.
+An API key consists of a randomly generated username and password.
 The key is given the desired access permissions.
 Once generated,
 the API key can be used in the same way as a normal user account,